 Interested in learning Machine Learning (with Python)?
 Start with Kaggle’s ultra-practical and straight-forward ‘Intro to Machine Learning’ tutorial.
 It only takes 3 hours.

 A new AWS account is granted, by default, root privileges.
 That means it has access to everything.
 Best practices dictate we avoid using root privileges whenever possible: Enable Multi-Factor Authentication, create and use an Administrator user account instead of root.
 Also, setup billing alerts to avoid surprise charges.

-A function with a data.frame column parameter can’t evaluate the column argument until it is first ‘quoted’, followed by an ‘unquote’ within the dyplr function.
+An R function with a parameter that accepts a data.frame column can’t evaluate the column argument until it is first ‘quoted’, followed by an ‘unquote’ within the dyplr function.
 ‘Quote’ a column using enquo(), then ‘unquote’ it using !!.

 I stepped up to the Storytelling with Data Challenge for July 2019: identify data that makes sense to plot in a radial view and visualize it.

 I love great visualizations, but does that mean I should exclusively commit myself to the Art and Science of Viz?
 Is being a friendly connoisseur good enough?

 A little white space between R Markdown sections gives the reader a little pause in the story before changing the subject otherwise all the cells get smooshed together by default and it ends up looking like one long run-on sentence.

 To emphasize value differences in a bar chart, using gradient colors is a nice option. ggplot makes it easy with scale_fill_gradient2().